yasinlachiny/php3/readme.md

 ```
 `php-tokenizer` `php-curlphp-zip` have been install when we install  `php-common-7.4.5-1.amzn2.x86_64`

-# composer install
+# Composer install
-first I install composer and then I install dependencies. so I add this block to init.config
+First I install composer and then I install dependencies. so I add this block to init.config
 ```
 container_commands:
     03-install-composer: